codersachin26/Car_Price_Prediction-ML/README.md

 # Car_Price_Prediction-ML
-It is a  Machine Learning Project For Car Price Prediction
+It is a end to end Machine Learning Project which Predict acurate selling Price

 # OPEN https://car-price-predict26.herokuapp.com/